skellis46/slipbox/two women dancing.md

 - Note here about work this writing draws on.
 Jacobs, Hui.
 - part of the awe is the sense of their dancing being _with_ others.
 That they are networked -- no, this isn't the right word.
 They are together.
 Close.
 Sharing.
 Seeing and being seen.

+> While the concepts of awe and wonder have a long history in philosophy and religion, James and Maslow helped bring them to psychology.
+Today, much of the contemporary investigation of awe stems from a 2003 paper, “Approaching Awe, a Moral, Spiritual, and Aesthetic Emotion,” written by Dacher Keltner and Jonathan Haidt.47 The authors argued that there are two main cognitive appraisals that are central to awe experiences: the perception of vastness and the struggle to mentally process the experience.
+Vastness need not be perceptual, such as seeing the Grand Canyon, but can also be conceptual, such as contemplating eternity.
+Awe is an unusual and complex emotion because it mixes emotions that don’t tend to go with each other, such as ecstasy and fear.[@kaufman-2020-transcend Chapter 7 Peak Experiences n.pag.]

 ### The Dao of butchering a cow

 start with Hui and then move to Jacobs' reading of him.